Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

 • Invite you to participate in surveys or to provide you with targeted information related to your activity.

-As a user of the Orphanet website and webservices, your IP address is collected in the server logs for security purposes.
+As a user of the Orphadata website and webservices, your IP address is collected in the server logs for security purposes.

 Any other treatment of your personal data than the ones cited above will be subject to a specific request addressed to you.